devbkhadka/nodejs-typescript/readme.md

 3. Prepare sublime text for working with typescript by installing required packages
-   - press cmd + shift + p to open sublime command palette
+   - press cmd + shift + p in mac or ctrl+shift+p in windows to open sublime command palette
    - select "Package Control: Install Package", this will show package installer window where you can browse and install packages.
-If Package control is not installed follow instruction in the link "https://packagecontrol.io/installation" then repeat from steps.
+If Package controler is not installed follow instruction in the link "https://packagecontrol.io/installation" then repeat from 1st step.
    - search and install these packages "Typescript" and "SublimeLinter-tslint".
 4. Make sue that you have node installed.
 If not check this link "https://nodejs.org/en/download/" to install node.